lidofinance/lido-l2/README.md

 The private key from the address which holds:

-- Goerli and Optimistic Goerli Ether to launch Optimism E2E tests
+- Sepolia and Optimistic Sepolia Ether to launch Optimism E2E tests

 The test Ether might be retrived via [Paradigm Faucet](https://faucet.paradigm.xyz/).